-The UVA Primary Care Sports Medicine Fellowship program will be administered out of the UVA Family Medicine Residency Program in the Department of Family Medicine within the UVA Health System in Charlottesville, Virginia.
-All clinical rotations and experiences will take place in clinic sites and departments that are part of the UVA health system.
+The UVA Primary Care Sports Medicine fellowship program functions within the Department of Family Medicine, UVA Health System in Charlottesville, Virginia.
+All clinical rotations and experiences will take place at clinic sites and within departments that are part of the UVA Health System.

 Fellows will receive core didactic lectures by different faculty covering the various aspects of the sports medicine curriculum.
 The curricular aspects will be supervised by Dr. Siobhan Statuta.

 One half-day a week will be spent in the Family Medicine Clinic providing continuity care to family medicine patients as part of the ACGME requirements to practice in the vein of residency certification. (*In the case of other residency tracks such as PM&R, the half-day continuity session will be spent within that particular home department).
 There exists additional opportunity to spend more time within Family Medicine seeing patients with only musculoskeletal concerns/ MSK ultrasound needs.
 The fellow is expected to provide didactic sessions (formal and informal) to the residency program and a minimum of one department grand rounds on a sports medicine topic.